What Joanne Reads

 Writing is one of those things that makes me feel...like me.
 I've spent a lifetime reading and writing and still can't get enough of either.
 I select novels like I choose shoes; they have to be the right fit.

-For a list of my latest reading, find me on Goodreads.
+I'm a Penguin House Reader for upcoming books, and for a list of my latest reading, find me on Goodreads.

 A neat site to look at reviews via LitHub